jmorton/booker/README.md

 ## Tests

-Basic tests are run like this:
+Basic tests are run like this:n

 ```
 rake tests